DailyDisco/react-golang-starter-kit/README.md

   - **[Vitest](https://vitest.dev/)** for fast unit and component testing.
   - Optimized for performance and developer experience.
 - **⚙️ Golang Backend:**
-  - Powered by the [Gin Web Framework](https://gin-gonic.com/docs/) for a fast and flexible API.
+  - Powered by the [Fiber Web Framework](https://gofiber.io/) for a fast and flexible API.
+  - [Air](https://github.com/cosmtrek/air) for live reloading during development.
   - [GORM](https://gorm.io/) for elegant Object-Relational Mapping (ORM) with PostgreSQL.
   - Structured project layout for maintainability and scalability.
   - Includes basic CRUD operations and authentication scaffolding.